 What are the attributes of your Lithium division based in Manitoba and your go-forward plan for it?

-Our seven 100% owned Lithium Projects surround the historic Tanco Mine in Manitoba.
+Our eight 100% owned Lithium Projects surround the historic Tanco Mine in Manitoba.
 They are Pegmatite hosted Projects where the first objective is to find a Lithium Pegmatite, the second is to find Spodumene Minerals in the Pegmatite, and third and most important is to find sufficient Lithium mineralization to eventually have an economically viable project.
-We have applied for drill permits on the Lithium One and Lithium Two Projects and expect to drill in 2019.
+We have received a drill permit for the Lithium Two Projects and expect to drill in 2020.

 Subscribe to receive Corporate Updates, Newsletters and Third Party Reports.